tychonievich/archimedes/README.md

     The current codebox files are quite simplistic, and may eventually be replaced with more sophisticated highlighting.
 If so, the nature of this configuration option may change.

+-   `grader`, the display name for the TA assigned to a given student (if used).

+-   `grading group`, the display name for the group of students assigned to a given TA (if used).

 ## Rubrics and `.grade`s

 Rubrics are specified in JSON objects.